tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_design_patterns.md

 This is a significant observation that is worth expanding on.
 In my experience, most engineers don't want their content to make it directly into production, without an editorial workflow.
 This is their worst fear, actually.
 They want to do quick brain dumps on internal wiki pages (or in Word docs) and send them to tech writers to clean up, verify, and polish before publishing.

-## Now back to Docs as Code

 With that context, let's look at docs as code again.
 Suppose you're implementing docs as code for purposes of crowdsourcing docs among engineers.
 If writing docs isn't the engineers' main job, the result will likely be the same as crowdsourcing efforts with wikis -- *dismal*.

 Sure, there will be some shimmering lights here and there.
 Just like some wikis *were* (or *are*) successful.
 But in general, the majority of tech writers who try to crowdsource their docs will find a lack of significant contributions.
 The contributions they do get will demand editorial and management overhead.

 (Note that from a tech comm career perspective, this is good.
 This means companies can't crowdsource you out of a job.
 No new tech platform or workflow is going to make that magic river of free documentation start flowing.)

-## Where wikis took off and skyrocketed

 Wikis may have died out with docs as a way to crowdsource info, but they didn't die out as a corporate platform.
 Wikis, in fact, have become the **standard corporate platform** for employees to share and publish information.
 Wikis such as Confluence have largely replaced SharePoint.